 Step back into one of the most unique times in NJ history!

-Worthington State Forest is known for its rugged terrain and amazing views of northern NJ.
-The trails offer an amazing view of the different parts of the forest.
+Worthington State Forest is known for its rugged terrain and amazing views of Northern NJ.
+The trails offer a unique view of the different parts of the forest.
 There are over 26 miles of trails within the park available for hiking and biking.
 Challenge yourself and climb to the top of Mt.
 Tammany, 1527 ft. above sea level, gives you a full view of the Delaware Water Gap.
-After a long hike take a break by the water and enjoy boating, canoeing fishing and swimming!
+After a long hike take a break by the water and enjoy boating, canoeing and fishing!
 Worthington State Forest now has two natural areas, Dunnfield Creek Natural Area and Sunfish Pond Natural Area, perfect for hikers, fishermen and bird watchers.
 During the winter, spend the day at Worthington State Forest skiing and snowmobiling!

 Spend the night at one of their beautiful campsites!